MicrosoftDocs/entra-docs/docs/identity/saas-apps/alteryx-server-tutorial.md

 1. Select **SAML Authentication** as the **Authentication Type** and perform the following steps:

-1. There are 2 options to configure SAML in server.
+1. There are two options to configure SAML in server.
 In **Select an option for obtaining metadata required by the IDP**, select either **IDP Metadata URL** or **X509 certificate and IDP SSO URL**

-    1. If you **IDP Metadata URL**, perform the following steps:
+    1. If you selected **IDP Metadata URL**, perform the following steps:

         ![Screenshot shows the Configuration.](./media/alteryx-server-tutorial/configure.png "Configuration")

-        1. The **ACS Base URL** field will auto-populate and get configured with HTTPS.
+        1. The **ACS Base URL** field will autopopulate and get configured with HTTPS.

         1. In the **IDP URL** field, paste the **Microsoft Entra Identifier**, which you have copied from the Microsoft Entra admin center.